-Many people are scared of traveling solo.
-Not from the lack of companionship or because they feel it´s too dangerous but because they think that it would be too lonely and even sad to travel without friends.
-However every solo traveler knows that they couldn’t be more wrong.
-Because what solo travel teaches you is to see the life in different colours.
+Many people are scared to travel solo not from the lack of companionship but because they think that it would be too lonely, sad or even dangerous.
+However, every solo traveller knows that they couldn’t be more wrong.
+Because what travelling alone teaches you, is seeing the life from a different perspective.

 There is a huge difference between going alone and being lonely.
-Solo traveling opens your mind, opens your eyes as well as your heart.
+Travelling alone opens your mind, your eyes, as well as your heart.

-Indeed traveling alone can result in a far more rewarding life experience.
-You will have instances where you wish you could stop time and stay in that moment for the rest of your life.
+Indeed, travelling solo can result in a far more rewarding life experience.
+You will have instances where you wish you could stop time and stay at that moment for the rest of your life.

-Traveling solo teaches you the important life lesson of how to enjoy every second and not take a single moment for granted as well as how be alone without feeling lonely.
+Travelling alone teaches you the important life lesson of how to enjoy every second and not to take a single moment for granted as well as how to be alone without feeling lonely.

 Solo travel teaches you to rely on your own knowledge, skills and personality.
 Every single step you do during your trip depends entirely on you.

-You may be faced with situations where you think you are out of your depth.
+You may be faced with situations where you think you are out of your breath.
 There will be obstacles, misunderstandings and other challenges you must overcome.
-But you are strong!
-Why?
-Because you already found the courage to go solo!
+But you are already strong enough because you’ve already found the courage to go solo!

-Most people will never have the resolve to go traveling solo, they would be terrified at the thought!
-If you’ve already completed the first step of deciding you will travel alone then taking the plunge is easy!
+Most people will never have the courage to travel alone.
+On the other hand, they would be terrified!
+If you’ve already completed the first step of deciding to wander the world alone then taking the plunge is easy!

-Don’t listen to anyone saying you can’t do it – your friends, family or especially ant inner doubts – you will do better than anyone expects!
-So get your backpack and go out the door, go to study your soul, reach the sky and humble your fears.
+Don’t listen to anyone saying you can’t do it – your friends, family or especially the ant inner doubts – you will do better than anyone expects!
+Get your backpack and go to study your soul, reach the sky and humble your fears.
 Find the ground and believe in yourself.
 You will never ever hesitate!

 My first solo travel was actually an accident.
-I was supposed to meet up with someone but this person never arrived.
-I must admit – the first few hours were quite depressing.
+I was supposed to meet up with somebody else, but this person had never arrived.
+I have to admit that the first few hours were pretty depressing.

 Me, a girl all alone in an unknown town.
 I thought this is sad, this is something what shouldn’t have ever happened.
 What a terrible trip this will be!
 You know what?
 It was amazing!

-I realized I can have fun on my own, nicely enjoy the food, the drinks, the place, the people, the history, the culture, the vibrancy without anyone else.
+I realized I can have fun on my own, I can enjoy the food, the drinks, the place, the people, the history, the culture, the vibrancy without anyone else.
 I am the best companion for myself!

-I overcame my shy side and I got know some pretty interesting people.
-I explored the town, met some locals and was absolutely sure that the next trip I can do it on my own again!
+Furthermore, I overcame my shy side and I got to know some pretty interesting people.
+I explored the town and met locals on my own.
+All this made me certain that I can do the next solo trip completely on my own again!
 Because I finally started to believe in myself.

-Solo travel teaches you to focus on you goals, believe in your dreams and take action to make them happen.
-Write it down on a piece of paper, stick it onto your wardrobe, wall or door, and look at it every single day.
+Travelling alone teaches you to focus on your goals, believe in your dreams and take actions to make them happen.
+Write your travel goals down on a piece of paper, stick it onto your wardrobe, wall or door, and look at it every single day.

-You don’t even have to think about how exactly you are going to get there.
-You will find a way to get there eventually.
+You don’t even have to think about how exactly you are going to make it.
+You will find a way to get to your dream destination eventually.
 It’s happened for me and not only once.

-You will never be younger and you will never experience the same moment again.
-Don’t waste your time, set some goals and meet them.
+You will never be younger, and you will never experience the same moment again.
+Don’t waste your time, set up the goals and meet them.

 Plan and use every single second of your trip.
 Don’t confuse planning with boredom!
-Scheduling doesn’t mean not having spontaneity.
+Scheduling doesn’t mean you have to skip on spontaneity.

-When you plan ahead of time what you want to see you avoid wasting your time hesitating or just walking purposelessly around.
+When you plan ahead on what you want to see, you avoid wasting the time hesitating or just walking purposelessly around.
 Know your targets and try to meet them – you’ll soon see that the time for crazy, unplanned stuff will always come along.